 It’s not enough to just show up to the office on time.
-To contribute in a meaningful way in today’s dynamic business environment you need to think more like a trusted advisor and strategic partner for your business — no matter what level you’re at.
+To contribute in a meaningful way in today’s complex and ever-changing business environment you need to think more like a trusted advisor and strategic partner for your business — no matter what level you’re at.

-Organizations of every type need people who can add value when they are facing challenging circumstances.
+Organizations of every industry and size need people who can add value when they are facing challenging circumstances.
 This applies to team members at all levels, but as employees take on more responsibility, competencies such as broad business perspective and strategic insight also become critical skills that should not be overlooked.

 If you want to be seen as someone who has high potential and positively affects the organization, make sure you focus on cultivating the skills most valued by company leaders.
 Here are six key areas to work on to be a stronger strategic contributor at your organization and to maximize your career development.